rangle/ngCourse2/handout/modules/lazy-load-di.md

 export class LazyModule {}
 ```

-Here we have added the `CounterService` to the `providers` array.
+Here we added the `CounterService` to the `providers` array.
 Our `CounterService` is a simple class that holds a reference to a `counter` property.

 _app/lazy/counter.service.ts_